 - 1. Applicants must be 18 years of age to enroll. - 2.
 Complete a student application for admission. - 3.
 Attend an informational meeting with an admissions representative. - 4.
-Provide a copy of valid government identification and signed social security card. - 5.
+Provide a copy of valid government identification and social security card. - 5.
 If applying for Financial Aid meet with a financial aid administrator for funding arrangement - 6.
 Complete an online State of Ohio Disclosure Course. - 7.
 Complete Athena Career Practicum Eligibility Acknowledgment - 8.
 Submit a copy of a high school transcript or GED transcript.
 High school transcripts must have a full name, graduation date, and school official signature if possible.
 Foreign transcripts must be evaluated prior to enrollment by an accredited agency. - 9.
 Citizenship requirements include I94 card with date of entry, current passport, and proof of alien registration number if applicable. - 10.
-Sign an enrollment agreement - 11.
-Attend the orientation session.
+Sign Enrollment Agreement - 11.
+Attend Orientation